Balance of Payment Crisis: Meaning

 Withdrawal of Foreign Investment

 Whenever a country faces a prolonged fiscal and trade deficit, or a situation of political turmoil, the international investors also become wary of the situation.
 They start withdrawing their investments from the country.
 The drain of foreign capital further deepens the crisis of shortage of funds.
-Repayment of debt obligations worsens as the country was already short of resources to pay back its debt.
+Repayment of debt obligations worsens as the country is already short of resources to pay back its debt.

 Payments for imports also start getting late.
 The availability of short–term credit from exporters of other countries also comes to an end because they lose confidence in the repayment ability of the importers and the country.
 This results in a BoP crisis.